 Advisory bodies may provide advice to the National Government.
-Current advisory bodies include:
+Current advisory bodies include (Revised after community input in 2020):

-- 1 Sí:yólexwe Lálém (Elders Council) Each Village will select one Elder from among their members to serve on the council. - 2 Si:yó:melh Lálém (Grand Chiefs Council) - Grand Chief is an honourary appointment given to long-serving political leaders.
-They will provide advice on political matters. - 3 Xwelmexwó:llh Lálém (Youth Council) Our Youth Council is made up of representatives, between 14 and 21 years of age, from each Village.
+- 1 Sí:yólexwe Lálém (Elders Council) - Each Village will select one Elder and an alternate from among their members to serve on the council for a period of four years. - 2 Xwelmexwó:llh Lálém (Youth Council) Each Village will select one Youth representative and an alternate, between 14 and 25 years of age, to serve on this council.